cloudflare/cloudflare-docs/content/workers/tutorials/localize-a-website/index.md

 To review that everything looks as expected, use the preview functionality built into Wrangler.
 Call [`wrangler dev`](/workers/wrangler/commands/#dev) to open up a live preview of your project. `wrangler dev` is refreshed after every code change that you make.

-You can expand on this translation functionality to provide country-specific translations, based on the incoming request’s `Accept-Language` header.
-By taking this header, parsing it, and passing the parsed language into your `ElementHandler`, you can retrieve a translated string in your user’s home language, provided that it is defined in `strings`.
+You can expand on this translation functionality to provide country-specific translations, based on the incoming request's `Accept-Language` header.
+By taking this header, parsing it, and passing the parsed language into your `ElementHandler`, you can retrieve a translated string in your user's home language, provided that it is defined in `strings`.

 To implement this: